Blog

 Balance Planned and Ad Hoc Meetings

 Finding the right balance between planned and spontaneous meetings ensures productivity while addressing urgent needs.
-Planned meetings provide structure and routine.
+Planned sessions provide structure and routine.
 While impromptu meetings address unforeseen challenges.
 Balancing both prevents overloading teams with too many interruptions.

 How to implement: